-On 26th February Sponge will be attending the Mobile World Congress 2018, we'll be situated at the International Scottish Development Pavillion, discussing the role that mobile technologies has to play in the future of eLearning.
+Sponge attended the Mobile World Congress, discussing the role that mobile technologies has to play in the future of elearning.

 Below we look at how useful Mobile Learning can be and why you should ensure that your learners have access to Mobile Learning.

 We already understand that mobile technologies have been adopted in high numbers across the globe.
 From this we can also presume that as infrastructure and devices get quicker, more intelligent and more affordable more people are likely to adopt mobile technologies.
 Why is this important in the context of learning and development?

 By offering the capability to access elearning on mobile devices you give your learners a learning platform that they’ve always got to hand, is always on and that they already know how to use.
 A large proportion of people have mobile devices these days which means employers do not have the additional expense of purchasing, maintaining and upgrading these devices.

 Furthermore, sometimes learners do not have access to desktop PCs or laptops: as a result, mobile really is the only alternative.

 Mobile Learning happens on a smaller screen than conventional desktop elearning and is often accessed and completed by people who are on the move.
 As a result, our instructional designers are embracing smaller, specialised learning sessions that are easier to digest – also known as microlearning.
 Modules and learning materials are 'bite-sized' and easy to complete and digest wherever the learning is completed.